6 Best MIG Welders in Australia (2024)

 Weight: 6 kg

 The Weldclass WeldForce WF-141GL is the best small MIG welder in Australia.
 It weighs 6 kg, making it extremely lightweight and portable.
-This little machine is capable of blowing up to 140 amps of output at a 15% duty cycle.
+This little machine can blow up to 140 amps of output at a 15% duty cycle.
 That’s enough amperage to give you a decent weld on a 4mm sheet metal with 0.8mm or 0.9mm gasless wire.
 At low amps, this machine allows for impressive arc control when working on thinner materials.

 Weldclass' WF-141GL has intuitive digital readouts for amperage and voltage.
 So, you can conveniently monitor the voltage and amperage before and during the welding process.
 Also, the small MIG welder is semi-synergic.
 This feature makes the machine very easy to use, even for beginners.
 The bottom control knob in the front of the machine adjusts your voltage and wire speed simultaneously, while the top knob does fine-tuning.